Andrea/andrea.github.io/_posts/2009-02-15-tool-set-for-net-development.markdown

-I m doing web development , this obviously means I m using Firebug.
+I'm doing web development , this obviously means I'm using Firebug.
 I found gotapi.com a really useful site (html, css and js reference amongst others)

 Browsers: my default is Chrome at the moment, however I use Firefox and ie ( to test that it works )